 SACRAMENTO, Calif. – Sens.
 Ricardo Lara (D-Bell Gardens) and Holly Mitchell (D-Los Angeles) today introduced a package of bills to keep young children out of the juvenile justice system and fix longstanding inequity for youth and adults.

-The two Senate leaders are joint authors on eight bills that together seek major justice reforms for juveniles and adults.
+The two Senate leaders are joint authors on bills that together seek major justice reforms for juveniles and adults.

 Their action kicks off a two-month celebration of the 50th anniversary of the landmark May 15, 1967, U.S. Supreme Court decision that extended Miranda rights to young people accused of crimes.